 Credit hours with a grade of Incomplete and Withdrawn are not included in the determination of the grade point average.
-Credit hours with a grade of fail, whether or not the Fail is earned or unearned are included in the determination of the grade point average.
+Credit hours with a grade of fail (F) are included in the grade point average.
 If a student receives failing grades for all of his courses, the Registrar will determine whether or not the student completed the semester.